SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br><br><br>

-Before we run the code, we need to do another configuration in AWS Lambda.
+Before we run the code, we need to do some further configurations in AWS Lambda.
 1. Go to **Configuration**
 2. Click on **Environment variables**
 3. Click on **Edit**